jp555soul/resume/RESUME_LITE.md

 		* Accomplishments: Updated and developed custom theme and plugins using Wordpress as the underlying CMS.
 We updated the out-of-date (9 years) Wordpress instance, PHP, theme, and deprecated plugins for security updates and new payment functionality.

-### Annapurna Pictures/Annapurna Interactive - Director of Technology
+### Annapurna Pictures/Annapurna Interactive - Director of Technology - May 2017/Feb - 2019

 * Technical Architect for all internal and external software across all properties: film, interactive, theater, etc
 * Marketing and tools development across all properties